General spin models from noncollinear spin density functional theory and spin-cluster expansion: Application

 The blue and gray points in Figure~\ref{fig:temp_vary}(a) compare DFT torques with those from the $l_{\max}=1$ SCE model at $\tau=0.1$ and $\tau=0.3$, respectively, with all other settings identical, thereby isolating the effect of increased magnetic disorder.
-At $\tau=0.1$, the $l_{\max}=1$ SCE reproduces the DFT torques closely, whereas its predictive accuracy deteriorates at $\tau=0.3$.
-These trends indicate that truncation at $l_{\max}=1$ is valid at very low temperature range but insufficient at elevated temperature.
+At $\tau=0.1$, the $l_{\max}=1$ SCE reproduces the DFT torques closely, whereas its predictive accuracy becomes less accurate at $\tau=0.3$.
+These trends indicate that truncation at $l_{\max}=1$ is valid at very low temperatures but insufficient at elevated temperatures.
 By contrast, at $\tau=0.3$, extending the SCE to $l_{\max}=2$ substantially improves the torque prediction accuracy relative to $l_{\max}=1$.
-We attribute the reduced $l_{\max}=1$ accuracy at $\tau=0.3$ to the larger spread in the magnetic moment magnitude of Fe, $|{\bm M}_{\rm Fe}|$, as discussed below.
+We attribute the reduced $l_{\max}=1$ accuracy at $\tau=0.3$ to the larger spread in the magnetic moment magnitude of Fe, $|\mathfrak{m}_{\rm Fe}|$, as discussed below.

-Figure~\ref{fig:temp_vary}(b) shows histograms of $|\bm M_{\rm{Fe}}|$ at $\tau=0.1$ and $\tau=0.3$ (Ge moments are negligible compared with Fe and are omitted).
-The $\tau=0.3$ distribution is visibly broader than at $\tau=0.1$, indicating larger dispersion in $|\bm M_{\rm{Fe}}|$.
-This broad variance in $|\bm M_{\rm{Fe}}|$ is strongly correlated with local magnetic disordering.
+Figure~\ref{fig:temp_vary}(b) shows histograms of the Fe magnetic-moment magnitude, $|\mathfrak{m}_{\rm{Fe}}|$, at $\tau=0.1$ and $\tau=0.3$ (the Ge moments are negligible compared with those of Fe and are therefore omitted).
+The $\tau=0.3$ distribution is visibly broader than at $\tau=0.1$, indicating larger dispersion in $|\mathfrak{m}_{\rm{Fe}}|$.
+This broad variance in $|\mathfrak{m}_{\rm{Fe}}|$ is strongly correlated with local magnetic disordering.
 To quantify short-range order among Fe--Fe pairs, we define for each Fe site $i$ the average relative angle to its first-nearest Fe neighbors,